HL7/rtls-ig/temp/pages/_includes/spec.md

 Enroll Tag messages shall utilize the FHIR messaging model.

 #### Related Resource Profiles
-1. rtlsMessageBundle
+1. rtlsMessageBundleEnroll
-2. rtlsMessageHeader
+2. rtlsMessageBundleUnenroll
+3. rtlsMessageBundleLocationUpdate
+4. rtlsMessageEnrollmentHeader
+5. rtlsMessageUnenrollmentHeader
+6. rtlsMessageLocationUpdateHeader
-3. rtlsDevice
+7. rtlsDevice

 ### Unenroll Tag
 This event type is used to indicate to the RTLS that a non-RTLS system no longer wants to receive updates for a specific tag's location.